A Human Behavioral Baseline for Collective Governance in Software Projects: Methods

 \section{Methods}

-Figure bellow presents an end-to-end pipeline that transforms raw governance documents into structured institutional insights.
-It begins with data normalization and pairing rules that align governance snapshots across versions.
+Figure below presents an end-to-end pipeline that transforms raw governance documents into structured institutional insights.
+It begins with extracting initial and latest versions of GOVERNANCE.md files.
 Coreference resolution reduces pronoun ambiguity, enabling more accurate attribution of roles.
-Semantic Role Labeling maps sentences to predicate-argument structures, identifying the underlying grammar of governance actions.
+Semantic Role Labeling maps sentences to predicate–argument structures, identifying the underlying grammar of governance actions.
 These structured tuples are then embedded and clustered using BERTopic to capture governance topologies.
-The resulting clusters are evaluated using metrics such as entropy, Jensen--Shannon divergence, and per-project cluster counts to quantify structural diversity, prescriptiveness, and change.
+The resulting clusters are evaluated through per-project cluster counts, changes in the distribution of policy effort, and robustness checks.
 This modular pipeline supports scalable, interpretable analysis of institutional evolution in OSS projects.

 \fbox{\parbox{0.95\textwidth}{ }}